-The first application of the parameter search is to find a single set of physical parameters that would provide the best fit globally, a "one size fits all" approach.
-Figure 5 helps to visualise the 6-dimensional cost function by showing slices along its dimensions at the control configuration and at the best configuration.
+The first application of the parameter search is to find a single set of physical parameters that would provide the best fit globally, a one-shape-fits-all approach.
+Figure 5 helps to visualise the six-dimensional cost function by showing slices along its dimensions at the control configuration and at the best configuration.
 At the control configuration, perturbations in most directions would increase cost: for example, all other choices of convective snow particle would make things worse.
 This indicates that the configuration provided by Geer and Baordo (2014) was already at a reasonably stable local minimum.

 The best configuration is summarised in Table 4.
 Here, the shape of the cost function is very different (Fig. 5).
-The largest difference is the reversal in the gradient of the cost function with respect to cloud overlap. $C{av}$ overlap over land is now clearly better than the $C{max}$ overlap used in the control.
-Another big difference is that the choice of convective snow particle is now
+The largest difference is the reversal in the gradient of the cost function with respect to cloud overlap.
+C{av} overlap over land is now clearly better than the C{max} overlap used in the control.
+Another big difference is that the choice of convective snow particle is now well bounded at the extremes: at low-scattering the ARTS column aggregate has high cost and is clearly inappropriate; at the high-scattering end the ARTS graupel also gives a high cost.
+The ARTS column is marginally the best, but the ARTS block aggregate or Liu 3-bullet would be a reasonable alternative.
+A final big difference is the change in the gradient of the cost function with respect to convective snow mixing ratio.
+At the best configuration, the mixing ratio should be increased by 50 %, whereas the control configuration could have been improved by reducing the mixing ratio by the same amount.